 It’s recommend to have an emergency plan in place and know where the automated external defibrillator (AED) is located, if available.
-Having a plan and discussing it with …Continue reading →
+Having a plan and discussing it with …Click here to continue reading

 February is heart awareness month, a time when we encourage adults to reflect and make changes in their lives for healthier hearts.
 This is also a good time to raise awareness of congenital heart disease (CHD) and children who start their lives with heart conditions.

 CHD is the most common birth defect, and it is present in eight of out of every 1,000 births.
 Some forms of CHD cause few problems in health, growth and development.
 Other …Click here to continue reading